Special Educational Needs

 During the registration process, parents can outline their child's needs on the online application form.
 The preschool SENCo (Special Educational Needs Co-ordinator) is available to meet with prospective parents to discuss the child's and family's needs.

 Parents should contact the preschool by phone or email to arrange this.
 Parents/carers are welcome to arrange a tour of the preschool setting, giving an opportunity to discuss any requirements for your child.
-Before your child joins Freshford Preschool you will also complete our Unique Child Booklet which is a chance to share your child's developmental history, their current interests, what is important to your child and how we might be able to help them settle into preschool.
+Before your child joins Freshford Preschool you will also complete our ‘All About me’ document on Tapestry, our online Learning Journal, which is a chance to share your child's developmental history, their current interests, what is important to your child and how we might be able to help them settle into preschool.

-We also arrange a home visit from your child's play partner during which you can talk through the content of the Unique Child Booklet and discuss any concerns and specific requirements.
+We also arrange a home visit from your child's play partner during which you can talk through the content of the ‘All About Me’ document and discuss any concerns and specific requirements.
 Following this your child’s play partner will write an individual support plan.
 This also allows your child to meet their play partner in a home environment and start to build that important attachment.

 How will staff support my child?